 Tuition and fees are due and payable in full before classes begin.
 Payment can be made by check, money order, cash, or credit card at the Business Office/Cashier's window in Building A. Payment by mail may be made by check or money order payable to Mesalands Community College.
-For payment by cr edit card, please contact the Business Office.
-Students will be dropped from registered classes if all tuition and fees have not been paid by the end of regular enrollment.
+For payment by credit